City Seeds (2024)

 They name the crows on the fence.

 This murder, a blessing.
+Astonishing

-Astonishing all, avoiding drought.
+all, avoiding drought.
+Oh the miracle

-They know what it is now, to smell of earth,
+of timely rain.
+They know what it is now,